MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 ### Restricted Mode

-Restricted Mode limits the types of debugging sessions WinDbg Preview can start to remote debugging sessions and dump files only.
+Restricted Mode is an optional setting that can limit the type of debugging sessions WinDbg Preview can start to remote debugging sessions and dump files only.
 For more information, see [WinDbg Preview - Restricted Mode](windbg-restricted-mode-preview.md).

 ### Shadowed variable support